upper/db/README.md

 ## Is this an ORM?

-`upper.io/db` is not an ORM, but you may not need one at all:
+`upper.io/db` is not an ORM in the sense that it does not tell you how to design your software or how to validate your data, instead it only focuses on being a tool that deals with common operations on different databases:

 ```go
 // This code works the same for all supported databases.